joshdonnell/vanilla-js-match-height/README.md

 <h1 align="center">Vanilla JS Match Height</h1>

 <p align="center">A jQuery free equivilent of jQuery match height, a simple, lightweight way to make elements the same height.
-At less than 4kb ( 2kb Gziped ) this tiny package packs a big punch of functionality with helpers to make your life easier.</p>
+At 2kb ( 1.1kb Gziped ) this tiny package packs a big punch of functionality with helpers to make your life easier.</p>

 ---